fivequarters/q5/docs/release-notes/fusebit-http-api.md

 _Released 9/29/21_

-- **Enhancement.** Add a new endpoint to enable users to patch their account desiplay name.
+- **Enhancement.** Adding a new endpoint to enable users to patch their account desiplay name.

 ## Version 1.23.14